libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Main Chatbot:** A chatbot with realistic long term memory to serve as your personal Ai companion!

 **External Resource Modules (Aethersearch, File Processor, Agent):** These modules enable Aetherius to connect with external data.
 Owing to the constraints of smaller models, it is recommended to scrape the Wikipedia page of your desired subject prior to initiating a conversation.
-The memories created from these tools are shared across all chatbots, allowing Aetherius’s knowledge base to expand over time.
+The memories created from these tools are shared across all chatbot versions, allowing Aetherius’s knowledge base to expand over time.

 **Aethersearch:** This is a websearch/scrape chatbot.